Skip to main content

 Use in the Methods or Acknowledgments section, per the journal’s policy.

-[Tool name and version, e.g., Claude Opus 4.7] was used to generate an initial draft of the [section, e.g., Discussion].
-The output was reviewed, edited, and verified against the cited sources by [Author name(s)], who take full responsibility for the final content.
-The tool was not used to perform analyses, generate data, or select references.
+[Tool name and version, e.g., Claude Opus 4.7] ([Manufacturer, e.g., Anthropic]) was used on [date(s) of use] to generate an initial draft of the [section, e.g., Discussion].
+The output was reviewed, edited, and verified against the cited sources by [Author name(s)], who take full responsibility for the accuracy and integrity of the final content.
+The tool was not used to perform analyses, generate data, or generate, format, or select references.

 Manuscript — AI used for editing or proofing only